lethalNeutrino/TriviaGame/README.md

 # TriviaGame
-Hey nick, lets have a refactoring contest in separate branches
+Hey nick, lets have a refactoring contest